-Evidence indicates that Autistic people continue to be over-represented in the criminal and youth justice systems, as victims, witnesses, suspects or defendants, in addition to offenders in custodial or community settings.
+Evidence indicates that Autistic people continue to be over-represented as people who come into contact with the criminal and youth justice systems, as victims, witnesses or defendants.
 Although Autistic people are more likely to be victims of crime than offenders, any interaction with the justice system should be equitable.